Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

         # Block until the task finishes
         task.wait(timeout=60)

-Notably, we retrieve the generated number of particles and construct an argument string for our launched application.
-We've retrieved our previously-instantiated Executor instance from the class definition, where it was automatically stored as an attribute.
+We retrieve the generated number of particles from ``H`` and construct an argument string for our launched application.
+We retrieved our previously-instantiated Executor instance from the class definition, where it was automatically stored as an attribute.

-When an application instance is submitted by one of libEnsemble's executors, a :ref:`Task<task_tag>` object is returned that correlates with the launched app.
+After submitting the "forces" app for execution, a :ref:`Task<task_tag>` object is returned that correlates with the launched app.
 This object is roughly equivalent to a Python future, and can be polled, killed, and evaluated in a variety of helpful ways.
-For now, we're satisfied with waiting for the task to complete.
+For now, we're satisfied with waiting for the task to complete via ``task.wait()``.

-Since ``task.wait()`` blocks until the task completes, we can assume that afterward, any results are now available to parse.
-Our application produces a ``forces[particles].stat`` file during runtime that contains either energy computations for every time-step or a "kill" message if particles were lost.
-This last message indicates a failed simulation.
+We can assume that afterward, any results are now available to parse.
+Our application produces a ``forces[particles].stat`` file that contains either energy computations for every time-step or a "kill" message if particles were lost, which indicates a failed simulation.

 To complete our simulation function, parse the last energy value from the output file into a local output :ref:`History array<datastruct-history-array>`, and if successful,